top of page

 The evidence can include contracts, sales records, product prints, camera footage, emails, statements and more.
 Every detail may help defend your case, and communicating with your attorney at this point is vital.

 Additionally, the evidence may differ depending on the type of lawsuit and the reason for the lawsuit.
 For example, if a customer claims your product caused them an injury.
-But if your business believes it is a fraud claim, you will need product details, product designs, product samples and other customer statements.
+But if your business believes it is a fraudulent claim, you will need product details, product designs, product samples and other customer statements.

 Decide on Option